 Your price may also be affected by any health insurer promotions on offer, and if you’re taking out a family policy, you’ll pay more for any dependants you have (this includes adult dependants living in your home, and dependants with disability, as well as children).

-Tip: Personalise your health insurance price using our Calculator.
+Tip: Work out your government incentives and penalties using our Calculator.

 Here are the steps to change to a new health insurer.